-APRIL 2020 TO APRIL 2020 TO MARCH 2024 COUNCIL TERM OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) councillor in an email from a member of the public.
+OIA Reference Number Date of Complaint Summary of Complaint Why the complaint was dismissed Name of Councillor Section 150DZ(1)(a) Section 150DZ(1)(b) Section 150DZ(1)(c) Section 150DZ(2) councillor in an email from a member of the public.
 The complaint related to the councillor encouraging local residents to follow a government health plan relating to COVID-19.
+Act 2009 (the Act) on the basis that the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct.
 C/21/00708 C/21/00714 23 October 2021 and 26 October 2021 It is alleged a councillor misused his position when he made comments in the media about his own personal views on a public health issue.
 The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act) as the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct.
 In considering the complaint the OIA reviewed the Councillors comments in the media and noted that he prefaces his comments as being his own views and that he does not purport to speak on behalf of Council.
 The Councillor also recommended individuals talk to their own doctor.
 Jeff McConnell C/21/00602 31 August 2021 It was alleged that an unnamed Councillor of SRRC engaged in 'extraordinarily inappropriate behaviour' by forwarding to a third party an email originated by the complainant, which resulted in the complainant receiving contact from the third party who was 'irate'.
 It was further alleged the behaviour of the Councillor may constitute misconduct given the email referred to a matter currently before the courts and the Councillor had provided information without authority.
 The OIA dismissed this matter pursuant to section 150X(b)(i) of the Local Government Act 2009 (the Act) on the basis that the complaint is considered to be vexatious.
 The complainant did not provide any further information as requested under section 150Q of the Act and the OIA was unable to form a view or make an informed decision about the alleged conduct of an unnamed Councillor.
+OIA enquiries identified that information provided by the complainant was false and/or misleading.
 Not Available